Hochschild homology and the derived de Rham complex revisited: Homotopy-coherent cochain complexes

-\begin{remark} The equivalence $(-)^{\num{D}_-} \iso \und(|-|^{\ge\star})$ constructed in the proof of \cref{dg--co--orbits-fixed} is evidently one of lax symmetric monoidal functors.
-Assuming $\cat{C}$ is compactly generated, it follows from the uniqueness statement for the lax symmetric monoidal structure on the Tate construction (\cref{bi--ta--univ}) that the equivalences of \cref{dg--co--tate} also respect lax symmetric monoidal structures. \end{remark}
+\begin{remark} The equivalence $(-)^{\num{D}_-} \iso \und(|-|^{\ge\star})$ constructed in the proof of \cref{dg--co--orbits-fixed} is one of lax symmetric monoidal functors (as it was obtained by passing to right adjoints from an equivalence of symmetric monoidal functors).
+It follows from the uniqueness statement for the lax symmetric monoidal structure on the Tate construction (\cref{bi--ta--univ}) that the equivalences of \cref{dg--co--tate} also respect lax symmetric monoidal structures. \end{remark}